• Skip to primary navigation

 Authentic Swedish Meatballs

-They're soft, juicy, and comforting, and waaaay better than the ones you can buy at the store!
-They make a great and filling dinner or a yummy appetizer recipe too.
+These old-school Swedish Meatballs are baked (not fried!), making them easier to cook while still keeping all that comforting, juicy goodness.
+They're soft, juicy, and comforting, and way better than the ones you can buy at the store!
 I hope your family enjoys these as much as mine does!

 Are Authentic Swedish Meatballs Really Baked?

-Well, no. That's the only part of this recipe that doesn't follow my grandma's.
-I usually triple or quadruple this recipe for holidays, so I started baking them because it's sooo much faster than pan cooking them in batches.
+Well, no. Authentic Swedish Meatballs are usually pan-fried in butter or oil.
+That's the only part of this recipe that doesn't follow my grandma's.
+I usually triple or quadruple this recipe for holidays, so I started baking them because it's exponentially so much faster than pan cooking them in batches.

 Here are the pan-cooking directions if you want to cook them like my grandma: